dev-sereti/dev-sereti/README.md

 ### 💡 Featured Projects

-- 🔒 **Gatekeeper** – Open-source firewall & hotspot manager with M-Pesa payments, alerts, and real-time network analysis.
+- 🛡️ **Gatekeeper** – Open-source firewall & hotspot manager with M-Pesa payments, alerts, and real-time network analysis.
-- 🤖 **Support Automation Toolkit** – Linux automation tools for IT support built in Python & Shell.
+- 👨‍💻 **Support Automation Toolkit** – Linux automation tools for IT support built in Python & Shell.
 - 📱 **Shopline** – Kotlin Multiplatform app bridging wholesale and retail trade in local markets.
 - 🎵 **Kenyan Music App** – Swahili-localized music player with offline mode and artist support via M-Pesa.

 ---

-> ⚡ *"Code with purpose.
+> ⚡ *Code with purpose.
 Automate what you hate.
-Secure what you build."*
+Secure what you build.*